FM 108 Gold 'N Great

 A very special thing happened to me a couple of years ago on my way to AM 740 to do my show.
 There was a huge traffic jam right out front of the old 108 building and at that VERY moment I was listening to one of Norm's tapes.
 I looked over at the second window where our studio was and listening to Norm's show at the same time ... and it was absolutely so moving ...
 I really miss him a lot and think of him quite often.

-BURT THOMBS ...
-I remember finishing my
+THOMBS ...
+I remember

-rest, as they say, is history.
+Bill Evanov.
+The rest, as they say, is history.

 Norm was my mentor, having stars call me on the phone or stop by the studio for